 How to Apply to Osteopathic Medical Schools in Arizona

-Applying to osteopathic (DO) medical schools in Arizona is much the same as applying to MD schools.
-Just like the MD application, the DO primary application is composed of your transcripts, personal statement, letters of recommendation (evaluation), an experiences and achievements section, and MCAT score,
+Applying to osteopathic (DO) medical schools in Arizona is similar to applying to MD schools.
+Just like the MD application, the DO primary application is composed of your transcripts, personal statement, letters of recommendation (evaluation), an experiences and achievements section, and MCAT score.

 However, instead of applying through AMCAS, you’ll apply through the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).

-The other key difference is that applying to DO schools requires experience with osteopathy.
+The other key difference is that applying to DO schools requires experience with osteopathic medicine.
 Your DO personal statement asks you directly why you want to pursue osteopathic medicine, and you must include at least one letter of recommendation from a DO.

-Learn more about the DO application process with our AACOMAS Application Guide for DO Schools.
+This Is the Complete AACOMAS Application Guide for DO Schools.

 Tips for Acceptance at Arizona Medical Schools (MD and DO)